Skip to main content

 When choosing a topic, make sure you know what your final research paper should look like.
 What exactly is the assignment?
 Each instructor has different requirements and purposes.
 Ask your instructor for clarification if you do not understand.
 Consider asking him/her to approve your topic.

-For help with topic ideas look at CQ Researcher or Opposing Viewpoints "Browse Issue/Topic" and the PDF below.
+For help with topics, go to Opposing Viewpoints "Browse Issue/Topic" and the PDF below.

 Brainstorm main ideas, keywords, and associations that you already know.
 Consider the who, what, when, where, why of your topic.

 Who is involved/impacted?

 A specific age group, occupation, ethnic group, gender, etc. Who does/doesn't support it?